memgraph/docs/products/memgraph/v1.2.0/database_functionalities/constraints/existence-constraint.md

 ## Existence constraint

-Existence constraint enforces that each each vertex that has a specific `label` also must have the specified `property`.
+Existence constraint enforces that each vertex that has a specific `label` also must have the specified `property`.
 Only one label and property can be supplied at a time.
 This constraint can be enforced using the following language construct: